What You Can Expect

 Children

 Children are a blessing, and we welcome them in the Liturgy as Christ welcomed them into His arms.
 We are committed to training the children that God has given our church, and handing down the Faith that we have received.
 For this reason, we tolerate more noise than many other churches, and every week during announcements we reassure the parents in the congregation that we are glad they have their children in the Liturgy, and will let the babbles and coos add to our prayers.
-We handle nursery “in house” by asking several of the ladies in the parish to be on-call baby holders.
-Just go to the Welcome Table for assistance.
+We do have a nursery available with multiple, background checked volunteers.
+Our nursery also functions as a Cry Room with a live stream of the service.
 Baptized children are invited to take Communion if that is the practice and desire of their parents.

 After the Liturgy